Aerial-Manipulation-Lab/MARL_mav_ext/README.md

 - `CurriculumManager` Manager of different learning tasks in order to increase difficulty of the task over time (curriculum learning).
 This is not implemented.

 The `DirectMARLEnv` case implements all of these functions directly into 1 class, and is more efficient.
-The functionality of the funtions is the same for the most part.
+The functionality of the functions is the same for the most part.
 It can be found under [exts/MARL_mav_carry_ext/MARL_mav_carry_ext/tasks/directMARL](https://github.com/Jackkert/MARL_mav_ext/tree/decentralized/exts/MARL_mav_carry_ext/MARL_mav_carry_ext/tasks/directMARL).

 ## Training and playing
 Isaac Lab offers different wrappers for different RL libraries to make it easy to switch between libraries.
 The scripts for the corresponding libraries are implemented in [scripts](https://github.com/Jackkert/MARL_mav_ext/tree/main/scripts).
 The usable libraries are rsl_rl and skrl.